chearon/dropflow/README.md

 ## Environments

-Dropflow is designed to support a flexible configuration of environments.
-In the browser, it loads fonts (soon, images too) via `fetch` and registers font buffers to `document.fonts`.
+Dropflow is designed to be adaptable to a wide array of environments.
+In the browser, it loads fonts and images via `fetch` and registers font buffers to `document.fonts`.
 In Nodejs, dropflow can load fonts synchronously via `fs.readFileSync`.

 When you use the canvas backend with dropflow and `node-canvas` is present, it will call node-canvas's `registerFont`.
 Node-canvas doesn't support font buffers, so you have to use file:// URLs.